-In view of the large body of literature on various aspects of evacuation operations, this chapter presents a comprehensive review of only those research efforts in design of the routing and control strategies for network evacuation.
+In view of the large body of literature on various aspects of evacuation operations, this chapter will present a comprehensive review of only those research efforts in design of the control strategies for network evacuation.
 The purpose is to identify the special characteristics, strengths, and deficiencies of existing studies and thus to define the primary directions for this study.